seiyria/interactive-resume/README.md

 Scrapped as of September 2013.

 nodes
 =====
 Everything is a node, interconnected.
 Relevant nodes hide and show as the mouse moves to them, and external links are provided for information as necessary.
+It renders better on mobile.